antvis/G6/README.en-US.md

 - (TODO: migrate from v4) Abundant Built-in Items: Nodes and edges with free configurations;
 - (TODO: migrate from v4) Convenient Components: Outstanding ability and performance;

 G6 concentrates on the principle of 'good by default'.
-In addition, the custom mechanism of the item, interation behavior, and layout satisfies the customazation requirements.
+In addition, the custom mechanism of the item, interaction behavior, and layout satisfies the customazation requirements.

 > Abundant Built-in Items